achtnullzwei/Doorman/docs/en/changelog/firmware.md

    It is now feasible to replace the entrance outdoor station in the exceptional instances where non-default addresses are utilized.
 The setup mode will also set the entrance outdoor station address.

 - **Automatically Disable BLE Server When Not Needed**
    The BLE Server is now automatically disabled once Wi-Fi is connected.
-Note: This behavior applies exclusively to the Stock Firmware.
+Note: This behavior applies exclusively to the Standard Firmware.

 - **Fixed Memory Reading for Some Intercom Models**
    The memory will now be correctly read from your indoor station.